Graduate Certificate in Gerontological Social Work

 During the final semester of the MSW Program, the full-time block practicum experience 40 hours/week (680 total hours) is arranged at a setting where students will gain skills practicing with older adults.
 The Director of Field in conjunction with the Director of the Graduate Certificate in Gerontological Social Work works with students to choose a practicum setting that fits SSW requirements and student interests.
 Practicing MSWs only complete 12 hours of coursework and are not required to complete an additional practicum experience.

-For additional information about the Graduate Certificate in Gerontological Social Work, please contact Dr. Colleen Galambos at email@example.com.
+For additional information about the Graduate Certificate in Gerontological Social Work, please contact Dr. Erin Robinson at firstname.lastname@example.org.